 To maximise the life of your appliance, here are a few tips:

-Most recent washing machines display fault codes, which will make it easier for you to identify the problem you are encountering.
+Most recent fridges display fault codes, which will make it easier for you to identify the problem you are encountering.
 The operating instructions for your appliance contain all the explanations necessary for interpreting them.